SolarSloth17/-MART441/HW4/readme.md

 What didn’t you like?
 I didn’t like most of what Gemini created.
 It was missing DOM.
 Most of the coding was in index.html.

+Discussing your successes, challenges, and how you overcame them.
+The most challenging part was coming up with a story.
+I looked up different types of adventures and picked one.
+Everything else was successful for me.